fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/RS485Examples/DFRobot/README.md

 ## RS485ReceivingDataTM

-Adding task management using TaskManagerIO with an event class
+Adding task management using TaskManagerIO with callback functions.

 ## RS485TransmitingDataTMC

+Adding task management using TaskManagerIO with an event class (incomplete)

+## RS485ReceivingDataTMC

 Adding task management using TaskManagerIO with an event class (incomplete)